Lillard's 49 points lift Blazers over Heat, 115-104 - News 12 Now

-Jusef Nurkic added 21 points and 12 rebounds for Portland (32-37), which moved within a game of idle Denver for the No. 8 spot in the Western Conference.
-C.J.
-McCollum scored 18 points and Noah Vonleh added 11 for the Trail Blazers.
+Lillard’s 49 points tied for the 11th-most in a game this season.
+It was the most anyone has scored on 21 field-goal attempts or less, and he now has 1,002 3-pointers in his career.

-James Johnson scored 24 points for Miami, which lost for just the second time in its last 17 home games.
-The Heat (34-36) missed a chance to reach .500 for the first time this season and fell to 7-17 this season when Dion Waiters isn’t in the lineup.
+“I love the effort that we’re playing with,” Portland coach Terry Stotts said.
+“Damian Lillard’s performance goes without saying.
+But it was a really good team effort and a great end to the road trip.”

-Waiters is out with a sprained ankle.
-The Heat are 27-19 when he plays.
+Jusef Nurkic added 21 points and 12 rebounds for Portland, while C.J.
+McCollum scored 18 and Noah Vonleh added 11.

 TIP-INS

 Trail Blazers: All four of Lillard’s 40-point efforts this season have come on the road.
 He also had a four-point play in the third quarter. ….
-Portland finished 4-1 on its five-game, eight-night trip. … The Blazers outrebounded Miami 43-39 and connected on 13 of their 26 3-point tries.
+Portland’s bench got outscored 51-14.
+But the Blazers’ starters outscored Miami’s 101-53.

-Heat: Josh Richardson started in Waiters’ spot. … Whiteside’s night went in spurts, some good, some bad.
-He scored Miami’s first 10 points, then had seven of the final 94 Heat points.
-And he had no fouls in the first half, then committed four in the first 7:50 of the third quarter. … Heat President Pat Riley, who spent part of the weekend scouting NCAA Tournament games, was back in his customary seat.
+Heat: The Heat fell to 7-17 this season when Dion Waiters isn’t in the lineup.
+Waiters is out with a sprained ankle. … Whiteside scored Miami’s first 10 points, then had seven of the final 94 Heat points. … Heat President Pat Riley, who spent part of the weekend scouting NCAA Tournament games, was in his customary seat.

 MORE DAME

-Lillard’s 49 points were two shy of his career high, and were the sixth-most an opponent has managed at Miami.
-The only others with more: Michael Jordan scored 56 and 50, Alex English scored 51, Vince Carter also scored 51 and Carmelo Anthony had 50.
+Lillard’s 49 points were two shy of his career high, and the sixth-most an opponent has managed at Miami.
+Those with more: Michael Jordan scored 56 and 50, Alex English scored 51, Vince Carter also scored 51 and Carmelo Anthony had 50.

 HEAT HONOREE